PureStorage-OpenConnect/Monitoring/README.md

 # Monitoring
-A repository of plugins and extensions for some of the most popular monitoring tools.
+A repository of plugins and extensions to monitor Pure Storage FlashArrays using some of the most popular monitoring tools.